ValeraShimchuck/SimpleItemGenerator/README.md

 ## Contacts
-You have encountered a bug, or you have an idea of a feature you can create an issue in GitHub.
+If you have encountered a bug, or you have an idea of a feature, you can create an issue on GitHub.

-If you need help, or have any issues when dealing with the plugin you can always reach out me on my Discord Server: https://discord.gg/ksXEuxCqdC.
+If you need help or have any issues when dealing with the plugin, you can always reach out me on my Discord Server: https://discord.gg/ksXEuxCqdC.